 \begin{remark} When $n=3$, $(\SSS^{2n+1},\xi_{ex})$ is not $1$-ADC, which costs us the well-definedness of the positive symplectic cohomology.
 When $n=4$, it is not easy to find a degree such that positive symplectic cohomology is different for varying summands in the connected sum.
 In those cases, we can use positive symplectic cohomology for augmentations in \cite[\S 3.2.3]{zhou2023contact}\footnote{The positive symplectic cohomology of $1$-ADC manifolds is the special case for the trivial augmentation.}, which was motivated by the work of Bourgeois-Oancea \cite{MR2471597}.
-Then we can obtain a ``contact invariant" by numerating through all possible augmentations.
-However, the current status of the contact homology \cite{pardon2019contact,MR4539062} can not deduce that such contact invariant is independent of various choices.
-Assume the invariance of such theory, one can upgrade \Cref{thm:tightnonfill_general_infinite} to cover $n=3,4$. \end{remark}
+Then we can obtain a ``contact invariant" by enumerating through all possible augmentations.
+However, the current status of the contact homology \cite{pardon2019contact,MR4539062} is not enough to guarantee that such a contact invariant is independent of various choices.
+This being said, \emph{assuming the invariance of such a theory}, one can upgrade \Cref{thm:tightnonfill_general_infinite} to cover the cases of $n=3,4$. \end{remark}